Michael Sandel

-Michael Joseph Sandel (/sænˈdɛl/; born March 5, 1953) is an American political philosopher and the Anne T. and Robert M. Bass Professor of Government at Harvard University, where his course Justice was the university's first course to be made freely available online and on television.
+Michael Joseph Sandel (/sænˈdɛl/; born March 5, 1953) is an American political philosopher.
+He is the Anne T. and Robert M. Bass Professor of Government at Harvard University, where his course Justice was the university's first course to be made freely available online and on television.
 It has been viewed by tens of millions of people around the world, including in China, where Sandel was named the 2011 "most influential foreign figure of the year" (China Newsweek).

 He is known for his critique of John Rawls' A Theory of Justice in his first book, Liberalism and the Limits of Justice (1982).
 He was elected a Fellow of the American Academy of Arts and Sciences in 2002.

 Early life and education

-Sandel was born in 1953 into a Jewish family, which moved to Los Angeles when he was thirteen.
-He was president of his senior class at Palisades High School and graduated Phi Beta Kappa from Brandeis University with a bachelor of arts degree in politics in 1975.
-He received his doctorate in politics from Balliol College, Oxford, in 1985, as a Rhodes Scholar, where he studied under philosopher Charles Taylor.
+Michael Joseph Sandel was born in Minneapolis, Minnesota, on March 5, 1953, into a Jewish family.
+They moved to Los Angeles when he was thirteen.
+He was president of his senior class at Palisades High School and graduated Phi Beta Kappa from Brandeis University with a B.A. in politics in 1975.
+As a Rhodes Scholar, he received his doctorate in politics from Balliol College, Oxford, in 1985, studying under philosopher Charles Taylor.